jessesquires/jessesquires.com/_posts/2015-02-17-better-coredata-models-in-swift.md

 ---
 layout: post
 categories: [software-dev]
-tags: [swift, ios, xcode, coredata]
+tags: [swift, ios, xcode, core-data]
 date: 2015-02-17T10:00:00-07:00
 title: Better Core Data models in Swift
 subtitle: How Swift can bring clarity and safety to your managed objects